wisniewskikr/chrisblog-it-java-springboot/others/stream/java-springboot3-stream-predicate-filter/README.md

 * **Git**: tool for distributed version control
 * **API**: Application Programming Interface is designed for communication between machines
 * **REST**: It's HTTP protocol with some set of rules
+* **Functional Interface**: A functional interface in programming, particularly in Java, is an interface that contains exactly one abstract method.
+It can have multiple default or static methods, but only one method that is unimplemented.
+Functional interfaces are designed for use with lambda expressions and method references, enabling a more concise, functional-style coding.
+The most common example is the java.util.function package, which includes interfaces like Function, Predicate, and Consumer.

 USAGE JAVA